 The term ‘nutraceutical‘ was coined in 1989 by Stephen L. DeFelice, who combined the words ‘nutrition’ and ‘pharmaceutical’ to indicate those products that can fall into the category of food and medicine, i.e. natural substances capable of improving health.

-If we think of the historical moment we live, where our animals and we are immersed in ultra-processed food that is not genuine, food products with added value are increasingly important.
+If we consider the historical moment in which we live, when our animals and we are immersed in ultra-processed food that is not genuine, food products with added value are increasingly important.
+Poor eating habits are one of the main risk factors for developing chronic diseases for us and our dogs and cats.

 Nutraceuticals